davxy/bandersnatch-vrfs-spec/specification.md

 ## 4.1.
 Setup

-Pedersen VRF is initiated for prime subgroup $\G$ of Bandersnatch elliptic curve $E$ [MSZ21] [@MSZ21] with *blinding base* $B \in \G$ defined as:
+Bandersnatch Pedersen VRF is initiated for prime subgroup $\G$ of Bandersnatch elliptic curve $E$ defined in [MSZ21] [@MSZ21] with *blinding base* $B \in \G$ defined as follows:

 - $B.x$ := `0x2039d9bf2ecb2d4433182d4a940ec78d34f9d19ec0d875703d4d04a168ec241e`
 - $B.y$ := `0x54fa7fd5193611992188139d20221028bf03ee23202d9706a46f12b3f3605faa`

 in twisted Edwards coordinates.

-For all the other configurable parameters and external functions we'll pick as much as possible from the [Bandersnatch Cipher Suite] specification for IETF VRF.
+For all the other configurable parameters and external functions we adhere as much as possible to the [Bandersnatch Cipher Suite] specification for IETF VRF.

 ### 4.2.
 Sign